 It is important to remember that the intercostal spaces are mostly horizontal at the cephalad chest but become more obliquely angled in the caudad chest.
 The probe needs to be subtly rotated to stay intercostal as it is moved on the chest.
 If rib shadow begins to show, the probe is not optimally positioned.

-For a full lung exam, have the patient sitting or standing while facing the examiner and first examine the anterior chest.
 Remove the gown from an arm on one side and drape the gown across the breast and under the arm.
 In almost all women, the lungs can be viewed down to the liver interface without exposing much of the breast.
 Apply gel over the upper chest.

-Have the indicator examiner left and move the probe up and down the anterior chest in two passes.
+Have the indicator physician left and move the probe up and down the anterior chest in two passes.
 It is very important to stop and watch part of a breath with each move.
 It is wrong to continually slide the probe hoping to spot something on the move.
 Wipe the gel and repeat the process on the other side.

-After the pleural fluid evaluation, switch the probe to the transverse intercostal orientation and, if needed, restore the depth to 12 cm.
-Keep the indicator examiner left and cover the posterior chest by vertical up and down movement, subtly adjusting probe rotation to remain intercostal as the probe moves cephalad.
+After the pleural fluid evaluation, switch the probe to the transverse intercostal orientation and, if needed, restore the depth to 10 cm.
+Keep the indicator physician left and cover the posterior chest by vertical up and down movement, subtly adjusting probe rotation to remain intercostal as the probe moves cephalad.
 There is enough gel on the chest to never leave the chest with the probe.
 Depending on the size of a patient, only two or three vertical passes are needed to cover the posterior chest.